- Ryokan inns located amid mountains and numerous hot springs

 - A variety of mountain trails suitable for novices and experts alike

 Chubusangaku National Park roughly encircles Japan’s Northern Alps, which boast 10 peaks taller than 3,000 meters (Japan has 21 such mountains).
 The Ushiro-Tateyama mountain range and Tateyama mountain range dominate the northern section of the park.
-Standing at the southernmost reach is 3,026-meter Mount Norikura and the Norikura Highland area, which are noted for their hot springs and nature trails.
+At the park's southernmost reach are Norikura Highland and Mount Norikura (3,026 m).
+The area is noted for its hot springs, nature trails and waterfalls.

 Packed with glacial valleys, lava plateaus and riverside forests, this expansive park spans parts of Gifu, Nagano and Toyama prefectures.
 You can reach trailheads in Kamikochi, Happo and Murodo via public transport and all three areas are particularly stunning in autumn.
 Because of the high altitude, snow blankets many parts of the region until the early summer months.
 In some places, such as the Daisekkei Valley near Mount Shirouma (Mount Hakuba), snow lies year-round.

 The Tateyama Kurobe Alpine Route stretches 90 kilometers and links two prefectures, Toyama and Nagano.
 This route takes you on a combination of cable cars, electric buses and hiking trails.
 With a total elevation change of 2,400 meters, you’ll see dynamic variations in the scenery during your journey.

 The Bijodaira area, situated on the Toyama side, is a serene, primeval forest of beech and cedar trees, some over 1,000 years old.
 Going higher, you’ll find an observation deck with lofty views of the 350-meter-tall Shomyo Falls, the highest waterfall in Japan.